 It’s best to visually check your ductwork from time to time to make sure it’s sealed properly.
 If it’s incorrectly sealed, the cool air will escape before entering your home, making your system less efficient.

 Pro tip: Check your doors and windows for any cracks or openings that cool air might be escaping through.

 Schedule Professional AC Maintenance

-It’s always recommended to have regular tune-ups on your AC system before the start of the warmer seasons to make sure everything is working efficiently.
+It’s always recommended to have regular tune-ups on your AC system before the start of the warmer seasons to make sure everything is working efficiently and not having a negative impact on your home's air quality.
 You don’t want to run into any problems when you need your AC the most.

 Flanders AC Maintenance

 To get the most out of your HVAC system, schedule a tune-up with Jack Frost Heating & Air Conditioning, LLC.
 We provide maintenance on all types of systems, including central air conditioning systems and ductless mini-splits.
 Contact us today to schedule your appointment.